Torres del Paine Short W Circuit Trek

 This is the right trip for energetic people who like to be active and have a spirit of adventure and a positive attitude.
 To enjoy this trek it is essential to be in shape before you arrive.
 It is not wise to regard this trek as a means of getting into shape or losing excess weight.
 Start a program of conditioning well before departure.

-Upgrade to Superior Dome (private bathroom & gas heater): ask for rates
+Superior Dome has private bathroom & gas heater

 Starting / Finishing Points